Psalm 105 – The LORD’s Blessings on His Covenant People

 Praise the LORD!

 b.
-He brought out His people with joy: We could say that this joy both belonged to Israel and to Yahweh, their covenant God.
-It pleased both God and His people to rescue Israel from their bondage and to bring them into their inheritance (the lands of the Gentiles).
+He brought out His people with joy: We could say that this joy both belonged to the Israelites and to Yahweh, their covenant God.
+It pleased both God and His people to rescue the Israelites from their bondage and to bring them into their inheritance (the lands of the Gentiles).

 i.
 They inherited the labor of the nations: “By right of conquest they freely inherited from the Canaanites cities, vineyards, orchards, cisterns, and all kinds of material benefits.”
 (VanGemeren)

 c.
-That they might observe His statutes: At almost the end of the psalm, David brought home a point of moral obligation.
-God rescued Israel and brought them into the land, setting them free not for the ultimate purpose of personal indulgence, but so they could observe His statutes and keep His laws.
+That they might observe His statutes: At the conclusion of the psalm, David brought home a point of moral obligation.
+God rescued the Israelites and brought them into the land, setting them free not for the ultimate purpose of personal indulgence, but so they could observe His statutes and keep His laws.

 i.
 “The emphasis throughout the psalm lies on God’s goodness: his promise, protection, providence, and presence.
 He is true to his word.
 And as an afterthought, the author reminds God’s people of their responsibility.
 Keeping the precepts of the Lord is, therefore, an expression of joyous gratitude for all the benefits the Lord has provided for his people.”
 (VanGemeren)

 ii.
 “The final verse shows why grace abounded; not that sin might also abound, but (to quote a New Testament equivalent of verse 45), ‘that the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit’ (Rom.
-8:4, AV).”
+8:4).”
 (Kidner)